vodp/vodp.github.io/about.md

 * `Image * {Segmentation, Annotation, Parsing, Classification, Retrieval}`

 ###What my wife says about me###
-Killing time by building robots using Raspbery Pi, Arduino, and Android phones.
+Killing time by building robots using Raspbery Pi and Arduino with her smartphone.

 ###What my daughter says about me###
 0_0